mananapr/mananapr.github.io/src/3_iron.md

   <img src="/images/3-iron_poster.webp" alt="3-iron_poster">
 </picture>

-*3-Iron* is one of the most beautifully simplistic movies I have ever seen.
+*3-Iron* is one of the most beautiful and tender movies I have ever seen.
 It is one of my comfy movies and although some of the scenes are a little difficult to watch, seeing the bonding between the two leads makes up for it.

 By the way - they never speak a single word to each other.
 Dialogue is sparsely used in this movie and I know this sounds pretentious but trust me it works really well.